paramat/asteroid/README.txt

 Comets are surrounded by a misty atmosphere of water vapour which hides the nucleus from view.
 The atmosphere has a smoother shape than the comet it surrounds.
 Comet ice and snow can be crafted to default:water_source.
 Both have weblike 'fissure' cave systems, but these do not pass through the lava cores of larger asteroids.
-Generation time per chunk can be up to a minute on my old slow laptop, progress is printed to the terminal.
-Generation can be disabled without disabling the nodes (parameter ONGEN = false).

 Crafting
 --------